The Kings of South Side

 “Cause I’m too damn good lookin’ to be yours?”

-“No… Because your dick’s to fucking small.”
+“No… Because your dick’s too fucking small.”

 That drew quite the laugh from everyone.
 Everyone except for Carr, that is.

-“Uhh, where are we turning up here?”
+“Uhh, where are we turning at again?”

 “Right up there.”
 Ray pointed.
 “The second road; where that truck just pulled out.”